 - The patched artifact ships with an updated SBOM and VEX statement documenting what was fixed

-For Python and Java, packages resolve transparently by version.
-For JavaScript, Root publishes patched packages under the @rootio/ scope and uses overrides/resolutions in package.json to redirect resolution - no import statement changes needed.
+@rootio/ scope and uses overrides/resolutions in package.json to redirect resolution - no import statement changes needed.
 For Go, Root publishes patched modules with a pkg.root.io/ prefix and uses replace directives in go.mod to redirect resolution.
 For .NET, Root publishes patched NuGet packages under the RootIO. prefix (aliased) or at the original package name with a patched version suffix (original form).
+For PHP, Root publishes patched packages as a Composer repository; the patcher updates composer.json with pinned version constraints and adds pkg.root.io as a repository source.

 Registry Endpoints